tschettervictor/zfs-replicate/README.md

 # Features
 - supports PUSH or PULL replication
+- supports multiple pool/dataset pairs to replicate
+- everything is logged to `/var/log/zfs-replicate` by default (can be set to custom location using $LOGBASE variable)
 - runs off a well documented `config.sh` file (see below)
 - can be run on any schedule using cron with `bash zfs-replicate.sh -config.sh`
+- (for XigmaNAS) includes a `status-report.sh` that can be used to email latest replication status, which will email the latest replication status at your preferred schedule.
+Simply add it as a custom script in the email settings under "System > Advanced > Email Reports"

 Warning
 -------